 all saints church at the rics awards

+We are proud to announce that one of our most recent projects, All Saints Church, came Highly Commended for Building Conservation at the RICS Awards London 2015.
 All Saints Church is an ancient place of worship in the heart of the historic market town of Kingston.
-Dating from the 14th and 15th centuries, it sits upon the site of an earlier 10th century church, where it is believed the first kings of England were crowned.
+Dating from the 14th and 15th centuries, it sits upon the site of an earlier 10th century church, where it is believed the first kings of England were crowned. |

 Despite being one of the oldest buildings in the town, it had been largely obscured and forgotten, with access difficult and very low footfall during the week.
 People weren't making use of the facilities and the conditions inside were dark and uncomfortable.
 Artefacts from Victorian to medieval in origin, were held in storage.